Colin Noble (racing driver): Career

 Noble made his car racing debut in 2012, racing in the Radical UK and European Masters series.
 Spending two years in Radical competitions, during which he won the inaugural edition of the Radical SR1 Cup in 2013, Noble switched to single-seaters by joining MGR Motorsport to race in the 2014 Protyre Formula Renault Championship.
 In his first season in single-seaters, Noble took his only win of the season at the penultimate race of the season at Silverstone, which helped him secure fifth in points at season's end.

 Noble then remained with MGR Motorsport for his only season in the 2015 Formula Renault 2.0 Northern European Cup, before spending most of 2016 for the Radical Works team in both the Radical European Masters and International GT Open series.

 In 2017, Noble made his LMP3 debut, racing for Nielsen Racing in both the British LMP3 Cup and the Michelin Le Mans Cup.
-In the former, Noble won six of the 12 races contested and stood on the podium all but twice throughout the season to secure his first title in car racing.
+In the former, he won six of the 12 races contested and stood on the podium all but twice throughout the season to secure his first title in car racing.
 In the latter, Noble won on debut at Monza and scored three more podiums to end the season runner-up in points.

 Noble remained in LMP3 competition for 2018, racing in both the European Le Mans Series and Le Mans Cup for Ecurie Ecosse/Nielsen.
 In his maiden season in the European Le Mans Series, Noble took three podiums in the six-race season, all being second-place finishes, en route to a fourth-place points finish at season's end.
 Whereas in his sophomore season in Le Mans Cup, Noble won at Spa and Algarve to finish runner-up in points by 11.5 points.

 During 2018, Noble also made a one-off appearance in the Blancpain GT Series Endurance Cup for Team RJN.
 At the end of 2018, Noble made his debut in the 2018–19 Asian Le Mans Series for the same team, finishing no lower than fourth in the four-race season and scoring two podiums at Fuji and Buriram to secure third in points.

 For his third season in LMP3 competition, Noble stayed with Nielsen Racing to compete in both the European Le Mans Series and Michelin Le Mans Cup.
 In the former, Noble took a best result of third at Spa and ended the year fifth in the class standings.
 Whereas in the latter, Noble took five podiums and also finished second at Spa, before being disqualified post-race, leading to a third-place points finish.
 At the end of 2019, Noble competed in the 2019–20 Asian Le Mans Series with the same team, winning at The Bend and finishing no lower than fourth in the other three races to secure the LMP3 title.